seanyen/ros1-playground/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `ros-noetic-catkin, ros-noetic-cmake-modules, ros-noetic-cpp-common, ros-noetic-ros-environment, ros-noetic-roscpp-serialization, ros-noetic-roscpp-traits, ros-noetic-rospack, ros-noetic-rostime` can be installed with:
+Once the `conda-forge` channel has been enabled, `ros-eloquent-ament-cmake-core, ros-eloquent-ament-package` can be installed with:

 ```
-conda install ros-noetic-catkin ros-noetic-cmake-modules ros-noetic-cpp-common ros-noetic-ros-environment ros-noetic-roscpp-serialization ros-noetic-roscpp-traits ros-noetic-rospack ros-noetic-rostime
+conda install ros-eloquent-ament-cmake-core ros-eloquent-ament-package
 ```

-It is possible to list all of the versions of `ros-noetic-catkin` available on your platform with:
+It is possible to list all of the versions of `ros-eloquent-ament-cmake-core` available on your platform with:

 ```
-conda search ros-noetic-catkin --channel conda-forge
+conda search ros-eloquent-ament-cmake-core --channel conda-forge
 ```